wwchung/VOIS/README.md

 # VOIS

 #### Note:
-- Support only macOS due to chrome_path in vois_websearch.py
+- Supports only macOS due to chrome_path in vois_websearch.py
-- Support only retina resolution (otherwise, text might overflow)
+- Supports only retina resolution (otherwise, text can overflow)

 Following these instructions to start the `VOIS` app: